Needlestick Injury: Comprehensive Overview and Safety Protocols

 Understanding sharps injury is crucial in bloodborne pathogen training.
 Proper knowledge and handling of these injuries reduce the risk of infection and ensure a safer environment for healthcare workers.
 It emphasizes the need for preventive measures, immediate action in case of an injury, and comprehensive training to handle such incidents effectively.

-Causes of Needlestick Injuries
+What Causes Needlestick Injuries?

 Here are the causes of needlestick injuries: